shipengx/SparkTwitterStreaming/README.md

-# SparkTwitterStreaming
-Spark streaming program for processing twitter stream.
+This is a project for processing twitter stream with spark-streaming.